shevernitskiy/amo/README.md

 ## Basic example

-Here is the basic usage scenario.
-We use previously saved token object here (cause it valid for a long time, so we do not need to refresh it often).
-More [examples](https://github.com/shevernitskiy/amo/tree/main/examples).
+Here's a basic usage scenario.
+We use a previously saved token object here (since it's valid for a long time, we don't need to refresh it often).
+More [examples](https://github.com/shevernitskiy/amo/tree/main/examples) are available.

 ```ts
 import { readFileSync, writeFileSync } from "node:fs";